MicrosoftDocs/microsoft-cloud/docs/dev/dev-proxy/overview.md

 ---
 title: Overview
-description: Dev Proxy is a command line tool that aims to provide a better way to test applications.
+description: Dev Proxy is a command line tool that helps you simulate behaviors and errors of cloud APIs.
 author: garrytrinder
 ms.author: garrytrinder
 ms.contributors: garrytrinder